ctesta01/qualtricsValidation/README.md

     // This function allows users to source externally hosted JavaScript and load it at runtime function include(filename) {
         var head = document.getElementsByTagName('head')[0];
         var script = document.createElement('script');
         script.src = filename;
         script.type = 'text/javascript';
         head.appendChild(script)
     }

-    // Here we're including my matrixSummation.js file for the sumMatrix function include("https://rawgit.com/ctesta01/qualtricsValidation/master/matrixSummation.js");
+    include("https://rawgit.com/ctesta01/qualtricsValidation/master/matrixSummation.js");

-    // sumMatrix takes its arguments in the form sumMatrix([array of cells], cell-for-output)
+    // sumMatrix takes an array of cells and a cell to put the result of summing the array into.

-    // Here is the sumMatrix function summing all but the last cell in the second column
+    // Additionally, sumMatrix sets the output cell to update any time any of its sum-components is changed,
+    // as well as setting the output cell to readonly.

-    // and putting the results in the last cell. sumMatrix($("QID1").select("td.c5").splice(-1,1), $("QID1").select("td.c5").last().down()
+    sumMatrix($("QID1").select("td.c5").splice(-1,1), $("QID1").select("td.c5").last().down()

-    // Here is sumMatrix summing the first and second cells in the third column and
-    // putting it in the third cell.
     sumMatrix([$("QID1").select("td.c6")[0], $("QID1").select("td.c6")[1]], $("QID1").select("td.c6")[2].down())

     });